 Does a llama pack trip sound right for you?

-Join us in the Bob Marshall Wilderness Complex just outside Glacier National Park.
+Join us for a alpine mountain lake llama basecamp or alpine lake loop llama trek.
+Or maybe something in the Bob Marshall Wilderness Complex just outside Glacier National Park with our partners at K Lazy 3 Outfitters.
 This 1.5 million acre playground has wild scenery like the Chinese Wall, Upper Dearborn River, Scapegoat Mountain and the Sun River Game Preserve and the Rocky Mountain Front.
-Perhaps a fly fishing expedition into Yellowstone NP suits your fancy.
-Or the Tetons of Idaho and the Jedediah Smith Wilderness.
+We also have great opportunities in Yellowstone National Park with our partners at Access WILD.

 Call 406.600.3835 or email Dennis@MontanaLlamaGuides.com today to discuss in more details your options and how we can help.